 Square matrices are used (in computer graphics) to represent geometric transformations.

-(Thought Question:) If two matrices contain the same numbers as elements, are the two matrices equal to each other?
+(Thought Question:) If two matrices contain the same values, but in different locations, are the matrices equal?